What are Daily Documents?

 • If you are working on a thesis or other long-term project, create Daily Documents for intermittent deadlines, meetings with advisers, etc, to help you incrementalize.

-Daily Docs in the Workplace
+Daily Docs in the workplace

 • Make your Daily Documents into a scheduler, keeping track of meetings, deadlines, obligations, and calls.